From Rubrics to Reliable Scores: Evidence-Grounded Text Evaluation with LLM Judges: Experiments

 \subsection{Experimental Setup}

-\paragraph{Datasets.} We utilize three benchmarks covering diverse rubric complexities and subjectivities: (1) \textbf{ASAP 2.0}~\citep{crossley2025asw_asap2}: A standard argumentative essay scoring dataset focusing on structural and linguistic quality.
-We use the official test split.
-(2) \textbf{SummHF}~\citep{stiennon2020learning}: A summarization quality dataset derived from human feedback.
-This task challenges the judge to detect hallucinations and consistency in high-compression texts.
-(3) \textbf{DREsS}~\citep{yoo2025dress}: A large-scale dataset for rubric-based essay scoring in EFL education, comprising over 48k samples including real classroom essays scored by experts.
-Further details on dataset specifications and usage are provided in Appendix~\ref{sec:appendix_datasets}.
+\paragraph{Datasets.} We evaluate on four rubric-governed benchmarks covering different text evaluation settings.
+ASAP 2.0~\citep{crossley2025asw_asap2} is a source-based argumentative essay scoring dataset with holistic writing-quality scores.
+SummHF~\citep{stiennon2020learning} evaluates summarization quality from human feedback, including consistency and hallucination-related errors.
+DREsS~\citep{yoo2025dress} is a large-scale rubric-based EFL essay scoring dataset with expert scores.
+WebNLG~\citep{gardent2017webnlg} evaluates structured-input text generation from RDF triples.
+These datasets cover different score ranges, rubric granularities, evidence requirements, and levels of subjectivity.
+Further statistics and preprocessing details are provided in Appendix~\ref{sec:appendix_datasets}.

-\paragraph{Backbone Models.} We employ a mix of proprietary and open-weights models to assess generalization.
-For closed-source models, we use \texttt{GPT-4o} and \texttt{GPT-4o-mini}.
-For open-weights models, we utilize \texttt{Llama-3.1-8B-Instruct} and \texttt{Llama-3.1-70B-Instruct}.
-All inference is conducted with a temperature of $0.0$.
+\paragraph{Backbone Models.} We test both proprietary and open-weight frozen judges without task-specific fine-tuning: GPT-4o, GPT-4o-mini, Llama-3.1-8B-Instruct, and Llama-3.1-70B-Instruct.
+Within each comparison, all methods use the same backbone, input instance, and decoding setting.
+All inference is conducted with temperature $0.0$.

-\paragraph{Evaluation Metrics.} Following established protocols in automated essay scoring literature~\citep{shermis2012contrasting}, we measure alignment with human judgments using Quadratic Weighted Kappa (QWK)~\citep{cohen1968weighted} as the primary metric.
-QWK is the standard for ordinal scoring tasks as it measures inter-rater agreement while correcting for chance agreement.
-Intuitively, a higher QWK value indicates stronger consistency between the model and human raters.